STEllAR-GROUP/hpx/docs/sphinx/why_hpx.rst

 we propose is to go beyond anything we know today and to make latency hiding an intrinsic concept of the operation of the whole system stack.

-Embrace fine-grained parallelism instead of heavyweight Threads
+Embrace fine-grained parallelism instead of heavyweight threads
 ---------------------------------------------------------------

 If we plan to hide latencies even for very short operations, such as fetching